Solomonic/my-new-website/index.markdown

 layout: home
 ---

-{% picture flag.png --alt "This is a flag for demo purpose" %}
+{% picture flag.png --alt This is a flag for demo purpose %}